tobyhodges/lesson-sprint-recommendations/during.md

   informs people about which issues are being worked on.
   As mentioned in the point above, this is particularly useful to ensure progress can continue on the lesson after the sprint has finished.
+- **Record contributions that do not (directly) result in commits.**
+  Some participants may be more comfortable writing matrial on a different platform e.g. Google Docs, which is later transferred to GitHub by someone else.
+  Make use of GitHub's [commit co-author](https://github.blog/2018-01-29-commit-together-with-co-authors/) feature where possible or, if the author does not have a GitHub account, make sure their name and other details are included in your README, AUTHORS, or any other listing/metadata about contributors to the project (`.zenodo.json`, `.allcontributorsrc`, etc).